-By placing online behavior through a community-participated criteria of diversity, as well as an environmental agenda, the installation seeks to draw attention to the materialities and infrastructures of connectivity.
-How can art question the ubiquitousness of connectivity and environmental impacts?
-Can dis-connectivity remind us of our choices?
+By placing online behaviour through community-participated criteria of diversity, as well as an environmental agenda, the installation seeks to draw attention to the materialities and infrastructures of connectivity.
+As a participated artwork in a gallery, the installation aims to engage local communities, elicit critical responses and reflection on the state of the infrastructure of the Internet that dominates our daily lives.
+Could artistic methods question the ubiquitousness of connectivity and address related materialities and environmental impacts?
+Could dis-connectivity remind us of our choices?
 Could it persuade us to think that every ‘click’ has an energetic footprint and every break in the circuit saves a piece of the earth?

 Samir Bhowmik / main concept, artwork and physical installation / Supported by Krisjanis Rijnieks / concept animation, electronics and code

 CIRCUIT BREAKER / May 22 – 26, 2019

 Opening hours / Wed – Fri 14:00-18:00 / Sat – Sun 13:00-17:00

 Vernissage 21.5. at 18:00